 How do I apply or learn more?

-If you are a faculty member who would like to participate in the Spring 2019 program, please fill out this application as soon as possible, as we are currently reviewing applications.
-The application deadline for faculty members has been extended to February 14, 2019.
+If you are a faculty member who would like to participate in the Spring 2019 program, please fill out this application as soon as possible, as we will begin reviewing applications immediately.
+The application deadline for faculty members is February 10, 2019.

-PLEASE NOTE: Filling out the application does not guarantee you a slot in the program, as our final selection of faculty participants will be determined in large part by the schedules of the student participants.
+Please Note: Filling out the application does not guarantee you a slot in the program, as we anticipate that we will have more applicants than there are available slots.
+Our final selection of faculty participants will be determined in large part by the schedules of the student participants.

-If you have a student you would like to recommend for the program, would simply like to learn more, or can’t participate in the Spring quarter but want to be on the mailing list for future quarters, please contact Virgina.Pitts@du.edu, who is the facilitator of this program.
+If you have a student you would like to recommend for the program, would simply like to learn more, or can’t participate in the Spring quarter but want to be on the mailing list for future quarters, please contact Virginia Pitts, who is the facilitator of this program.

 If you are a student who would like to participate, please go to the student information page to apply.